A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Experiments

 \subsection{Experimental Setting}

-\paragraph{LoRA hyperparameters and setup} We define the candidate pool of hyperparameters as shown in \Tref{tab:search_range}.
-Specifically, we optimize five hyperparameters: rank ($r$), scaling factor ($\alpha$), learning rate, dropout rate, and batch size—resulting in a search space of more than 45,000 configurations.
-To validate our proposed framework, we conduct experiments across multiple LoRA variants, including rsLoRA~\citep{kalajdzievski2023rank}, DoRA~\citep{liu2024dora}, and PiSSA~\citep{meng2024pissa}.
+\paragraph{LoRA hyperparameters and setup} We define the candidate pool of LoRA hyperparameters as shown in Table~\ref{tab:search_range}.
+Specifically, we optimize five hyperparameters: rank ($r$), scaling factor ($\alpha$), learning rate, dropout rate, and batch size We set the search range for hyperparameters based on existing literature.
+Typically, the rank ($r$), scaling factor ($\alpha$), and batch size are chosen as powers of 2, while the learning rate is selected from the values considered in various LoRA variants.
+The dropout rate is set with a step size of 0.05, ranging from 0.0 to 0.3.
+As a result, we consider over 45,000 configurations.
+To validate our proposed framework, we conduct experiments across multiple LoRA variants, including rsLoRA~\cite{kalajdzievski2023rank}, DoRA~\cite{liu2024dora}, and PiSSA~\cite{meng2024pissa}.

-\paragraph{Tasks} Following prior work~\citep{meng2024pissa}, we fine-tune models on the MetaMathQA dataset~\citep{yu2023metamath} and evaluate performance on GSM8k~\citep{cobbe2021training} and MATH~\citep{hendrycks2021measuring}, and report Accuracy (\%).
-To test generalization beyond mathematical reasoning, we extend experiments to code generation, fine-tuning on the CodeFeedback dataset~\citep{zheng2024opencodeinterpreter} and evaluating on HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program}, reporting Pass@1 which is the probability that the first generated solution solves the task.
+\paragraph{Tasks} Following prior work~\cite{meng2024pissa}, we conduct experiments on three tasks: math reasoning, code generation, and conversation.
+For math reasoning, we fine-tune models on the MetaMathQA dataset~\cite{yu2023metamath} and evaluate performance on GSM8k~\cite{cobbe2021training} and MATH~\cite{hendrycks2021measuring}, reporting Accuracy (\%).
+For code generation, we fine-tune on the CodeFeedback dataset~\cite{zheng2024opencodeinterpreter}, and evaluate on HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program}, reporting Pass@1, which is the probability that the first generated solution solves the task.
+Finally, for conversation, we fine-tune on the WizardLM-Evol-Instruct~\cite{xu2304wizardlm} and evaluate on MT-Bench~\cite{zheng2023judging}.
 Each training dataset contains 100K samples, with a 10K subset used for proxy training evaluation.